LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

  * Notification service: Logging and auditing options available with Websockets, Apache Kafka
  * Persistence interceptors: Customers can specify code to be called before or after persistence operations, to enforce custom governance rules when a resource operation occurs.
  * Resource validation: Supports validation of FHIR resources on creation or update with spec-defined ISO schematron rules out of box, but also supports user-defined schematrons.
 A 'validate' operation is also bundled into the FHIR REST API layer to verify resources before ingestion.
- * Custom operations framework: The IBM FHIR® Server implementation defines an extended operations framework that standardizes the inputs and outputs and the URI patterns for extensions to the standard REST API.
+ * Custom operations framework: The IBM FHIR Server implementation defines an extended operations framework that standardizes the inputs and outputs and the URI patterns for extensions to the standard REST API.
 By using the custom operations framework, developers can  extend the capabilities of the FHIR server by developing adapters, wrappers, or connectors to other services.

 ## 4.1 Virtual resource types